 - Be considerate of other visitors

-As for the rest of the UK, wild camping is technically illegal but you are unlikely to have any problems if you follow the advice in this guide.
+As for the rest of the UK, wild camping is not technically legal but you are unlikely to have any problems if you follow the advice in this guide.

-National parks are a popular choice for wild camping – here are some awesome options:
+National parks are a popular choice for camping wild.
+Most people know about The Lake District and Snowdonia but here are some other favourites.